santoshlite/Empyrial/code_of_conduct.md

 Examples of behavior that contributes to a positive environment for our community include:

+* Behave like you would do in real life
 * Demonstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences
 * Giving and gracefully accepting constructive feedback